joellie43/OnTheTrainOf/README.md

 Click on tables or the left most dish to have the waiter walk to them.

 Click and drag the customer group (customers act in groups of four but are treated as one) at the bottom (front) of the line to a table and release them over it.
 The other customers will then step down the line.
 If the customer isn't released over a table then they will go back to the front of the line.
 After 5 seconds the customers will alert the user with an exclamation mark(10 seconds after the exclamation mark shows up they will leave).
 Go to their table to take their order them before they turn red and walk out.
 Then bring them their food and wait for them to be ready to pay with the same patience time restrictions as before.
+Carry the dirty dish to the white square dishwasher and click once more to put it in the dishwasher and have it disappear

 Collect 50 dollars to win the game before you run out of time.